 Deciding to study or intern abroad is a big, and often times scary, decision.
 Getting outside of your comfort zone is never easy, but don’t let common misconceptions be the reason why you don’t see the world for yourself and gain the experience you need.

-Now that you know that internship abroad is an experience that allows you to travel and gives you the professional experience employers are looking for, why wouldn't you make it part of your higher learning?
-If you want more information about Global Experiences international internships, inquire now to speak with a Program Consultant!
+Now that you know that internship abroad is an experience that allows you to travel and gives you the professional development employers are looking for, why wouldn't you make it part of your higher learning?